harrisjunaid/MITXPRO-MODULE-15/README.md

   <h3 align="center">ATM COMPONENT</h3>

 ## About The Project
-- user balance managed through state hook destructured as [accountState , setAccountState].
-This is usually stored in a bank DB.
+- user balance managed through state hook destructured as [*accountState , setAccountState*].
+This is usually stored in a **bank DB**.
-- user interaction deposit/withdrawal stored in local variable called deposit.
-That is updated in handleChange function.
+- **user interaction** deposit/withdrawal stored in local variable called *deposit*.
+That is updated in *handleChange* function.
-- on submit newTotal is calculated and updated through setter function called in handleSubmit function.
+- on **submit** newTotal is calculated and updated through setter function called in *handleSubmit* function.

 ![](assets/account.drawio.svg)

-VIDEO: 15.3
+**VIDEO: 15.3**
 https://classroom.emeritus.org/courses/1173/pages/video-15-dot-2-15-dot-3-17-14-atm-with-html-and-atm-component?module_item_id=290784

+NOTE: Hover over functions in account.jsx for their description.

 ### Built With